apache/spark/docs/running-on-yarn.md

   <td>
     Comma-separated list of schemes for which files will be downloaded to the local disk prior to being added to YARN's distributed cache.
-For use in cases where the YARN service does not support schemes that are supported by Spark.
+For use in cases where the YARN service does not support schemes that are supported by Spark, like http, https and ftp.
   </td>
 </tr>
 <tr>